 • Distinguished Federal Service Diversity Award (Michigan Federal Executive Committee)

-• Presidential Management Fellow (Office of Personnel Managment)
+• Presidential Management Fellow (Office of Personnel Management)

 • Recognized for White House Summer Opportunity Project (Flint Housing Commission)